genieversum/genie-flow/doc/index.md

 which is the transition between `ai_creates_respponse` to `user_enters_query`.

 #### state machine - templates
 And finally, we define the templates that are linked to each and every state.
+This is done by implementing a class property called `templates` that is instantiated with a dictionary.
+Every state should be a key in that dictionary, referring to the path to the Jinja2 file with the given template.

+> At this point in time, the Jinja2 environment needs to be told where to find the templates.
+> This is done at application start-up by calling the following function:
+> `register_template_directory("q_and_a", "example_qa/templates")`, imported as
+> `from ai_state_machine.templates import register_template_directory`.
+The prefix `q_and_a`
+> serving as a virtual directory when referring to a specific file.

 At initiation of a new Genie Flow state machine, it is checked to see if all states have a template assigned and will raise an exception if not all of them have one.

 Templates are used to both render the output that needs to be sent to the user as well as the prompt that needs to be sent to the LLM.
 They are Jinja2 templates, and are rendered with the